 Tasty, sweet buñuelos

-Another traditional dessert, this somewhat fluffy, fried dough balls are served within a small bowl and covered with a light, anise-flavored syrup.
+Another traditional dessert, this somewhat fluffy, fried dough balls are served in a small bowl and covered with a light, anise-flavored syrup.
 Can be addictive.

 This filling street food comes to Guatemala from neighboring El Salvador.
 It’s a tortilla filled with cheese or pork cracklings, fried to a slight crisp.